TheGeneticsGuy/Guild-Roster-Manager/GRM - To Do List.md

 *These are either my own notes, or mostly suggestions and reports from all of you.
 This does not yet include all reported or suggestions on Discord.
 There is no guarantee I am going to do all of these eventually, just notes of all things suggested that I am either moderately interested in, or extremely interested in implemented.
 Some items I have already largely built but are not yet ready for release.
 Most I have not even begun to brainstorm implementation on.
 If you would like to add to any of these suggestions or expand on things further, please look at Suggestions in Discord*

+** SCAN FOR CHANGES ** Trigger on GUILD_ROSTER_UPDATE - this will only check for changes to notes, leveling, etc...
+    --Event_Log_Update - check for promotion/demotion/kick/join/etc...

 # **BUG FIXES**

 * StaticPopup is closing on Escape, which is bad if you die and hit escape.
 It should only on the GRM one.
 This seems to be affecting Classic.